Sunrisers Hyderabad: 2016–2020: Maiden title and consecutive playoff appearances

 Ahead of the auction, SRH traded Shikhar Dhawan to Delhi Capitals in favour of Shahbaz Nadeem, Vijay Shankar and Abhishek Sharma.
 SRH retained 17 players and released nine players.
 On auction day (18 December 2018), SRH bought three new players; Jonny Bairstow, Martin Guptill and Wriddhiman Saha, the latter of which was bought back in the auction after initially being released.
 David Warner made a comeback to IPL on 24 March 2019 after he was banned by BCCI to participate in 2018 season due to Australian ball-tampering controversy.
 SRH decided to stay with Kane Williamson as captain and Bhuvneshwar Kumar as vice-captain.
 Before start of the season, Williamson was nursing an injury and Kumar led the team in the first game against Kolkata Knight Riders and from the third game till the sixth game.
 SRH ended the 2019 season with 6 wins and 9 losses.
 They lost against Delhi Capitals in the Eliminator at Dr. Y. S. Rajasekhara Reddy ACA-VDCA Cricket Stadium in Visakhapatnam.
-David Warner won the orange cap in this season.
+Warner won the orange cap in this season.

 Ahead of the auction, SRH retained 18 players and released 5 players.
 On auction day (19 December 2019), SRH bought 7 new players including the likes of Mitchell Marsh and Priyam Garg among others.
 SRH parted ways with Tom Moody and Simon Helmot and named Trevor Bayliss and Brad Haddin as Head coach and Assistant Coach respectively.
-On 27 February 2020, David Warner was reinstated as captain of SRH replacing Kane Williamson.
+On 27 February 2020, Warner was reinstated as captain of SRH replacing Kane Williamson.
 SRH ended their 2020 campaign with 8 wins and 8 losses.
-In the playoffs, they beat the Royal Challengers Bangalore before losing to the Delhi Capitals in the Qualifier 2 at Sheikh Zayed Cricket Stadium in Abu Dhabi with David Warner as their highest run-scorer for the season.
+In the playoffs, they beat the Royal Challengers Bangalore before losing to the Delhi Capitals in the Qualifier 2 at Sheikh Zayed Cricket Stadium in Abu Dhabi with Warner as their highest run-scorer for the season.

-2021
+2021–2023: Struggles

-Ahead of the auction, SRH retained 22 players and released 5 players.
+Ahead of the 2021 auction, SRH retained 22 players and released 5 players.
 On auction day (18 February 2021), SRH bought 3 players – J Suchith, Mujeeb Ur Rahman, and Kedar Jadhav.
 In addition, SRH added Tom Moody back to the staff team as the Director of Cricket.
 Following the team's poor start to the season with 1 win from 7 games, SRH announced Kane Williamson as their captain for the remainder of the season replacing David Warner.